-TO USE "RETARD" IN FORWARD OR REVERSE TRAVEL: "RETARD" is the hydraulic braking position for the travel control lever.
+TO USE "RETARD" IN FORWARD OR REVERSE TRAVEL: "RETARD hydraulic braking position for the travel control lever.

-Put the travel control lever in the "RETARD" position when you go down a hill or incline.
+Put the travel control lever in the "RETARD" position when you ap down a hill or incline.

-See the Operating Procedure Section of this manual to a more complete description of "RETARD" use.
+See the Operating Procedure Section of this manual for a more complete description of "RETARD" use.